abudrionis/icdcoder/README.md

 An example of how it could look like if you want to use the data for testing only.
 This is done if you already have a trained model and want to see how it performs on unseen discharge summaries:

+`python3 baseline_coder.py -test_file /Volumes/secretUSB/train_and_test_data.csv -trained_model ./models/my_own_baseline_model/my_own_ICD_model.sav -vectorizer ./models/my_own_baseline_model/my_own_vectorizer.sav -stopwords ./my_own_stopwords.txt`

+An example of how it could look like if you want to test a single discharge summary:

-`python3 baseline_coder.py -test -trained_model ./models/my_own_baseline_model/my_own_ICD_model.sav -vectorizer ./models/my_own_baseline_model/my_own_vectorizer.sav -stopwords ./my_own_stopwords.txt`
+`python3 baseline_coder.py -test_text patient med crohns sjukdom utstriven -trained_model ./models/my_own_baseline_model/my_own_ICD_model.sav -vectorizer ./models/my_own_baseline_model/my_own_vectorizer.sav -stopwords ./my_own_stopwords.txt`

-When using the -test argument, a question will follow asking if you want to test a single discharge summary that you enter directly, or if you want to test discharge summaries in a csv file.
-If the latter is the case, the csv file should adhere to the format specified in the section *How to get hold of/prepare datasets*.
+Here, the argument -test_text is used to predict the ICD codes of the the discharge summary 'patient med crohns sjukdom utstriven'.